Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: The effects of filtering out diffuse components

 Finally, Fig.~\ref{fig:minimum_baseline_dependence} shows how the observable CGM \HI\ ratio depends on the minimum baseline length for Blizzard and Hurricane.
 All other survey parameters match the MHONGOOSE-LR survey.
-In order to recover at least 90\% of the signal a minimum baseline of less than 5 m would be required.
-The points at 0 m represent what can be observed at the given sensitivity limit for the given smoothing.
-Given that dish sizes for the VLA and Meerkat are 25 m and 13.5 m, respectively, such small baselines are unrealistic.
-Dual convolutions with single dish data are therefore needed to recover this signal.
+The observable CGM ratio begins to flatten out around a minimum baseline of 5 m.
+The points at 0 m represent what can be observed at the given sensitivity limit for the given smoothing, and are equivalent to the smoothed images, implying the deconvolutional process is reconstructing the bulk of the signal.
+Given that dish sizes for the Very Large Array (VLA) and MeerKAT are 25 m and 13.5 m, respectively, such small baselines are unrealistic.
+Joint deconvolutions with single dish data would likely be needed to recover this signal.